jbohren/rosdocked/README.md

 ## rosdocked

-Run ROS Indigo / Ubuntu Trusty within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.
+Run ROS Kinetic/ Ubuntu Xenial within Docker on Ubuntu bionic or on any platform with a shared username, home directory, and X11.

 This enables you to build and run a persistent ROS Indigo workspace as long as